20centaurifux/efind/README.md

 up file sizes.

-The following expression finds *all* documents in the current folder with a file size less or equal to 1G because every file with *at least one byte* is rounded up:
+The following expression finds *all* documents in the current folder with a file size less or equal than 1G because every file with *at least one byte* is rounded up:

 ```
 $ find . -size 1G